 Procedure description

-Stenosis is an area of narrow passage in the digestive tract.
-In the case of long-standing inflammation, after surgeries or complex endoscopic excisions can entrench stenosis.
-Most often stenosis is caused by inflammation and healing of the mucosa, scar tissue can replace normal tissue.
+A stricture is an area of narrow passage in the digestive tract.
+In the case of long-standing inflammation, after complex endoscopic surgeries or resections, a stricture can form.
+Most often, a stricture is caused by inflammation and healing of the mucosa, scar tissue can replace the normal tissue.

-The most common locations for these stenosis are the ileum (the last part of the small intestine) and ileocal valve (the entrance from the small intestine to the large intestine), and in the areas of surgical launch.
+The most common locations for these strictures are the ileum (the last part of the small intestine) and the ileocecal valve (the entrance from the small intestine to the large intestine), and in areas of surgical access.

-Although stenosis can also be seen in the upper digestive tract, colon, or rectum.
+Although strictures can also be seen in the upper digestive tract, colon, or rectum.

 DEPENDING ON WHERE THE STENOSIS IS LOCATED, PATIENTS WITH STENOSIS CAN HAVE OBSTRUCTION SYMPTOMS THAT INCLUDE NAUSEA AND VOMITING, ABDOMINAL PAIN, BLOATING OR INABILITY TO PASS GAS AND FECES.
 TO DIAGNOSE STENOSIS, A COLONOSCOPY AND IMAGING SUCH AS CT OR MRI OF THE ABDOMEN CAN BE USED.